heavyind/vue-trans/README.md

 ---

 *A note on initializing: Usage without initializing is undefined, and it notably breaks configuration options like `showOnce`, which allows you to transition an element in only once per instance of the app (think global navigation headers).
-It's not called for you within the plugin because You might want to defer it until, say, a loading screen has finished, so that transitions react only after the main app content has been furnished.
+It's not called for you within the plugin because you might want to defer it until, say, a loading screen has finished, so that transitions react only after the main app content has been furnished.

 ## Configuration

-VueTrans configuration requires certain things like your Vuex store, and allows for configuration of many other attributes.
-The default configuration object is as folows:
+VueTrans configuration requires your Vuex store and allows for configuration of other attributes.
+The default configuration object is as follows:

 ```
-{
-  store: null,
+{ store: null,
   mixin: false,
   mixinNamespace: "$trans",
   storeNamespace: "trans",